jf550-kent/jsgo/logs/Final.md

 ```
 <center>Code 1</center>

-There are 2 key method in the `Lexer` that do the tokenisation.
-In Go this is denoted as `func (l *Lexer)`, where the `*` in `*Lexer` is the pointer to the `Lexer` struct.
-Which are `Lex`[^1] (Code 2) and `next`[^2] (Code 2).
+There are two key methods in the Lexer that perform tokenisation.
+In Go, this is denoted as func `(l *Lexer)`, where the `*` in `*Lexer` indicates a pointer to the `Lexer` struct.
+These methods are [`Lex`](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/lexer/lexer.go#L32) [FOOTNODE] (Code 2) and [`next`](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/lexer/lexer.go#L211) [FOOT] (Code 2).

-The `next` method is responsible to correctly advance the Lexer pointer to the `l.src` and update the correct `col` and `line` position.
+The `next` method is responsible for correctly advancing the `Lexer` pointer to `l.src` and updating the correct column and line positions.

-At the `Lex` method we skip the whitespace before we step into the switch statement.
-In the switch statement we check for the byte `l.ch` which store the current byte for the `Lexer` struct.
-We check for single byte by specific different case statement, if `l.ch` matches to `+` it will create a token with the `TokenType` of `ADD`.
+In the `Lex` method, we skip any whitespace before entering the switch statement.
+Within the switch statement, we examine the byte `l.ch`, which stores the current byte for the `Lexer` struct.
+We check for individual bytes using specific case statements.
+For instance, if `l.ch` matches `+`, it will create a token with the `TokenType` of `ADD`.

-We will reach the default case when `l.ch` did not match any of our specified case statement.
-Here in the default case, we use the method `l.isLetter` to check if the current byte is a letter.
-If it is a letter the lexer will extract the letter then check if it is a keyword which then create a keyword token if it is a keyword if not an identifier token.
+The default case is reached when `l.ch` does not match any of the specified case statements.
+In this case, we use the `l.isLetter` method to check if the current byte is a letter.
+If it is, the lexer will extract the letter, check if it matches a keyword, and create a keyword token if it does; otherwise, it will generate an identifier token.

-If the `l.ch` is not a letter, we will then check if it is a digit.
-If it is a digit we will use the `l.getDigitToken()` [^3] to create an Number token or a Float token.
-We return an Illegal token if `l.ch` does not match an cases we have specify in our switch statement.
+If `l.ch` is not a letter, we then check if it is a digit.
+If it is a digit, we use [`l.getDigitToken`](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/lexer/lexer.go#L134) [FOOT] to create either a `Number` token or a `Float` token.
+If `l.ch` does not match any of the cases specified in our switch statement, we return an `Illegal` token.
 ```
 func (l *Lexer) next() {
 	if l.nextPosition == len(l.src) {